Issue 36 – March 2012

 The UK Bribery Act 2010, which came into force in July 2011, introduced a new offence of 'failure of a commercial organisation to prevent bribery' – leading to a surge in interest in Standards that can act as a defence for companies at risk.
 In response to the new legislation, BS 10500:2011 Specification for an anti-bribery management system (ABMS) will help you to verify both internally and to external stakeholders that you have robust anti-bribery practices in place and that they are being implemented adequately.

-A management system is a proven framework to manage and continually improve an organisation's policies, procedures, and processes.
-The systematic approach that BS 10500 encourages will help organisations to identify risks earlier on and help make sure that anti-bribery practices are maintained and improved over time.
+A management system is a proven framework to manage and continually improve your organisation's policies, procedures, and processes.
+The systematic approach it encourages will help you to identify risks earlier on and help you make sure that anti-bribery practices are maintained, and improved over time.